Enoch768/Netherland-Energy-Consumption/README.md

 Coteq
 The dataset was gotten from kaggla and you can find it [here](https://www.kaggle.com/datasets/lucabasa/dutch-energy) The data is of two types **Gas** and **Energy** as they are the main uses of energy in the society.
 As each company has areas under their administation, there's a csv file for each company for each year and every thing is inside a folder.
-So all these datas are concatenated together and the final data is present on this repositorry.
+So all these datas are concatenated together and i performed EDA on the concatenated dataframe.